JeddCh/SpaiceChallenge/README.md

 ## How to Run
 Requires a local server to run as well as the react app.
 Navigate to their respective directories and use `npm install` to install dependencies.
 Afterwards run both applications using the command `npm start`.
 The local server uses the port 3001 which can be edited to another value by changing the `PORT` variable in the .env file.

+The env file should be placed in the server directory.

 ## Summary of the Assignment
 In this assignment was to create a react application that can display a collapsible JSON tree, for any valid JSON file, as well as edit the values within the tree.
 The specific functionality required is:
 - Expansion and collapse of the JSON treee